realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 - Singleton objects reside in the Context object, and are passed in constructors.

 ### All Objects Immutable
-- All objects are immutable, except for the `UUID2` `id` and `UUIDType` values for all objects.
+- All objects are immutable, except for the referred `Info` objects.
+  - Important exception:
+    - The `UUID2` `id` and `UUIDType` values for all objects are kept mutable due to limitations of java:
     - These are mutable because of how JSON imports work.
       - The `id` must first be extracted from the JSON data before the new Object is created.
       - The `UUIDType` is mutable because its not known at object creation time, and must be set after the JSON is parsed.
       - This is a known limitation, and I am unaware of a workaround that doesn't involve a lot of complexity.
+      - We keep the id private, and only expose it via `id()` method.
+      - The setter function is public but noted with a `_` prefix to indicate its special case.
 - `Role` objects are immutable and communicate or contain other Role objects.
 - `Role` objects contain references to their mutable data (Info) which is updated or fetched automatically when the role object is updated.